-1. Authority

-- Tex.
+- 1. Authority - a.
+Constitutional Debt Tex.
 Const.
 Art.
-11, §§5 and 7 generally require that provision be made to levy and collect a tax of a sufficient sum to pay interest and create a sinking fund of at least two per cent to repay the principal amount of the obligation. - 2) A sinking fund (also called the "mandatory redemption fund") is a fund into which moneys are placed to be used to redeem securities in accordance with a redemption schedule in the bond contract. - 3) Although Art.
+11, §§5 and 7 - Tex.
+Const.
+Art.
+11, §§5 and 7 generally require that provision be made to levy and collect a tax of a sufficient sum to pay interest and create a sinking fund of at least two per cent (2 %) to repay the principal amount of the obligation. - 2) A sinking fund (also called the "mandatory redemption fund") is a fund into which moneys are placed to be used to redeem securities in accordance with a redemption schedule in the bond contract. - Although Art.
 11, §5 references "debt" and Art.
 11, §7 references "debt for any purpose," courts have treated these references to debt and its related provisions as equivalent in municipal cases.
 Art.
-11, §7 also applies to counties. - 4) There are constitutional and statutory limits on a city's power to tax; therefore, the additional taxes for bonds plus other taxes may not exceed these restrictions.11 - 5) 2011 Amendments to Art.
-11, §§5 and 7 and Texas Government Code, Chapter 791 authorize cities or counties to enter multi-year Interlocal Agreements without meeting the tax and sinking fund requirements of these sections of the Constitution.
+11, §7 also applies to counties.